 - There’ll be more than 200 session choices held on and off campus.
 You’ll choose one or two for your three-day stay.

 - You’ll live in a Michigan State University dorm and eat in the cafeteria—just like MSU students do.

 - Sessions are taught by people who know their stuff, including MSU faculty members, 4-H volunteers and staff members and other experts.

 - It’s not all sessions!
 There’s plenty of time for fun, including swimming, skating, souvenir shopping, exploring, bowling, basketball—even a great dance Thursday night.

-- The 2017 cost has been set at $165.
+- The 2019 cost is $220.00.
 There is an additional $20 4-H participation fee for youth not yet enrolled in 4-H. The fee includes meals, a shared room in a dorm, sessions and a t-shirt.
 You may wish to check with your county MSU Extension office to see if scholarship funds are available.

-- Registration opens Tuesday, March 13, 2018 at 9:00am.
-Registration books that show all of the sessions and details on everything happening during Exploration Days will be available online and from county Extension offices mid-February.
+- Registration opens Tuesday, March 19, 2019 at 9:00am.
+Registration books that show all of the sessions and details on everything happening during Exploration Days will be available online and from county Extension offices early March.